zapier/visual-builder/docs/_docs/session.md

 ![Example Session auth connection label](https://cdn.zapier.com/storage/photos/541510fff1e01b358f898b33f0ced5c2.png)

-Finally add a connection label to uniquely identify each account users add from your app to Zapier.
-Zapier includes your app's name in the connection label by default, followed by the version number, then any text you include in the connection label.
+Finally, add a connection label to uniquely identify each account users add from your app to Zapier.
+Zapier includes your app's name in the connection label by default, then any text you include in the connection label.
 You can include:

 - Plain text that will be included in every account connection
-- Any input field from your authentication form, or from your Token Exchange API call—enter {% raw %}`{{bundle.authData.field}}`{% endraw %}, replacing `field` with the input form field key or Token Exchange API call field
+- Any input field from your authentication form, or output from your Token Exchange API call
-- Output fields from your app's authentication test API call, referenced with {% raw %}`{{bundle.inputData.field}}`{% endraw %} variables, replacing `field` for your API output field name
+- Output fields from your app's authentication test API call

 Learn more in our [Connection Label documentation](https://platform.zapier.com/docs/auth#label).